 - increase the extent to which disabled pupils can participate in schools’ curriculums;

-- improve the physical environment of schools for the purpose of increasing the extent to which disabled pupils are able to take advantage of education and benefits, facilities or services provided or offered by schools;
+- improve the physical environment of schools.
+This increases the extent to which disabled pupils are able to take advantage of education and benefits, facilities or services provided or offered by schools;

 - improve the delivery of information to disabled pupils which is readily accessible to pupils who are not disabled.

-Linking to this strategy all maintained schools are required to publish an Accessibility Plan on their website.
+All maintained schools publish an Accessibility Plan on their website.

-All schools, including Academies, have to keep Accessibility Plans under review and publish information on their websites.
-All secondary schools in Bournemouth and most primary schools are academies.
-You can find out more by looking on your school’s website or talk to someone at the school directly.
+This strategy doesn't apply to academies in our area.
+They will review and publish their own Accessibility Plans on their websites.
+To find out more look on your school’s website or talk to someone at the school directly.